 This is a terrific adaptation–by British television–of Fowles’ short novel, with Olivier magnificent as the cantankerous painter Breasley.
 His philosophical battle with the young painter Williams (Rees) and the presence of two beautiful young women echo scenes from an earlier Fowles novel; fortunately this is a far more successful movie adaptation (where was Olivier when The Magus was being filmed?).

-The Ebony Tower is available on DVD only in a Laurence Olivier collection entitled Laurence Olivier Presents.
+The Ebony Tower is available in the UK as a stand-alone DVD.
+It is available on DVD in the U.S. only as part of a Laurence Olivier collection entitled Laurence Olivier Presents.